OzSmash/oz_mines/README.md

 A work in progress for a change detection project on mining.
 Adding links as I go.

+Also see [awesome-remote-sensing-change-detection](https://github.com/wenhwu/awesome-remote-sensing-change-detection), but some of the dataset links are dead.
+I am trying to test each dataset link below.

 **Binary Change Detection (BCD)**
 |Dataset   | \#Patches | Scenario  | Location         | Sensor       | Resolution |
 | :---:   | :---:   | :---:   | :---:   | :---:  | :---:  |